brswanson/Keyboard-Simulator/README.md

 ## About

 The leveling rotation for an Arcanist in FF14 is so boring that I looked for a way to simulate keystrokes in Python.
 Once I worked through that, I needed a way to toggle the script off and on so I could chat or take over when needed.
+There's also a quick attempt at determing the correct skill order based on a limited amount of information but it's currently very naive.

 ### Pros

 - Simulation of keystrokes in a Windows environment.
 - Simplistic rotation of keystrokes based on damage per second.
 Useful for basic MMO ability rotations or other repetitive tasks.
-- Independent threads for simulating and listening for keystrokes
+- Independent threads for simulating and listening for keystrokes.

 ### Cons/To Do

 - Read from a config file to determine keystrokes and their characteristics; currently hard coded.
-- Improve the rotation algorithm so it can handle more advanced MMO features (currently only damage of time effects and direct damage)
+- Improve the rotation algorithm so it can handle more advanced features (currently only damage of time and direct damage).
-- Improve the rotation aglorithm so it re-evaluates the order of keys to press based on context
+- Improve the rotation aglorithm so it re-evaluates the order of keys to press based on context.